APNIC-Labs/draft-kskroll-sentinel/README.md

    "kskroll-sentinel-is-ta-<key-tag>", "kskroll-sentinel-not-ta-<key-
    tag>", and before that, "_is-ta-<key-tag>", "_not-ta-<key-tag>".
    Also note that the format of the tag-index is now zero-filled decimal.
-Apolgies to those who have began implmenting.]
+Apologies to those who have begun implementing earlier versions of this specification.]

 Status of This Memo